-By imposing $v_t=v_{lim,road}$ in \cref{MUAC_eq}, maximum velocity and acceleration are computed.
+By imposing $v_\text{target}=v_\text{lim,road}$ in \cref{MUAC_eq}, maximum velocity and acceleration are computed.
 The maximum time to get the first green of the $i^{th}$ TL is the time of the green to red phase change of that TL.
 Given the remaining time of the green phase $t_{i,g1}$, the total maneuver time is equal to the latter.
-By imposing $t_{tot} = t_{i,g1}$ in \cref{MUAC_eq} minimum velocity and acceleration can be computed.
+By imposing $t_\text{tot} = t_{i,g1}$ in \cref{MUAC_eq} minimum velocity and acceleration can be computed.
 The solution is in \cref{MUAC_i1min}:

-The profiles obtained with the minimum and maximum velocities are shown in \cref{MUACi1}, respectively on the right and left.

-\paragraph{Red Phase} The minimum time needed for the driver to reach the first green phase of the $i^{th}$ TL is the one of the red to green phase shift $t_{i,r1}$.
+The profiles obtained with the minimum and maximum velocities are shown in \cref{MUACi1}, respectively on the right and left. \paragraph{Red Phase} The minimum time needed for the driver to reach the first green phase of the $i^{th}$ TL is the one of the red to green phase shift $t_{i,r1}$.
 The maximum one is the time of the end of the green phase $t_{i,g1}$.
 This scenario is represented in \cref{TLij_red}, respectively on the left (minimum time) and right (maximum time).